1977 Cleveland Browns season: Week 2

-The Cleveland Browns had not hosted nor been in a Monday Night Football game since the 1973 season, when they lost at home against the Miami Dolphins.
-The Cleveland Stadium was sold out that beautiful night along the lakefront and the crowd looked forward to a great game.
-Indeed, the game went into overtime, and with a little more than 10 minutes left in over time, Don Cockroft kicked a 35-yard field goal to end the game with a win for the Browns.
-Howard Cosell said that it was one of the most exciting finishes to a Monday Night Football game that he ever witnessed.
+The Cleveland Browns had not hosted nor been in a Monday Night Football game since the 1973 season, having lost at home against the Miami Dolphins.
+The Cleveland Stadium was sold out that night.
+The game went into overtime, and with a little more than 10 minutes left in over time, Don Cockroft kicked a 35-yard field goal to end the game with a win for the Browns.